wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 ## Install Docker on MacOS #

+PROTIP: Docker for Mac is a Mac native application, not a virtual machine running in VirtualBox.
+It uses the Mac's native virtualization system, <a target="_blank" href="https://en.wikipedia.org/wiki/Hypervisor">Hypervisor</a>, which is faster than VirtualBox.

+Before Docker for Mac, Docker Toolbox was used.
+Docker Toolbox is now deprecated.

-   PROTIP: The version of Linux that comes with Mac isn't completely compatible with Linux.
+   PROTIP: The version of Linux that comes with Mac (based on Debian) isn't completely compatible with Linux.
-   So an extra layer is needed to emulate a Docker host.
+   So an extra layer was needed to emulate a Docker host.
    That’s <a target="_blank" href="https://github.com/boot2docker/osx-installer/releases/tag/v1.6.0">
-   Boot2Docker</a>.
+   Boot2Docker</a>, which is a lightweight Linux distribution made specifically to run Docker containers.

+   Boot2Docker is now deprecated: https://github.com/boot2docker/boot2docker

 0. If you've previously installed Boot2Docker or Docker for Mac, uninstall it by deleting it within your Applications folder.